isabellachen/travellers-field-guide/documentation/setting-up-the-theme.md

 - The theme displays the three latest featured stories on each page using the Frontpage template.
 To set up, under the field group "Single Post Custom Fields" create a field called page_featured, Field Type > Choice > True/False.

+### Travel Diaries on Home Page

+- Only displays post under the category 'destinations'

 ## Set up the Pages using 'Frontpage Template' (e.g. 'Kenya', 'Blog', 'Music Videos')

 - Make sure the post has the correct tag.
 The tag needs to have the same slug as the page.